 Hitchcock was a big fan of quiche.

-This information reached posterity through the “Celebrity Cookbook” by Johna Blinn (1981, where a quiche with onions is mentioned) and especially in the United States through the cookbooks of Julia Child constantly reprinted, which popularized quiche in America.
+This information has been passed down through the “Celebrity Cookbook” by Johna Blinn (1981, where an onion quiche is mentioned) and especially in the United States thanks to the cookbooks of Julia Child which have been constantly reprinted and introduced quiche to America.

 What is a quiche?